scheduleonce/developer-center/docs/Webhooks/webhook-event-triggers.md

 **Composite booking event triggers**\
 `booking` (includes all of the specific booking event triggers listed above)

-## Booking scenarios - Automatic booking
+## Booking Scenarios - Automatic Booking

 The following summarizes the various booking scenarios that will send a data payload to your server, when you are using Automatic booking.